dzackgarza/qual-wiki/20_Real Analysis/005_Basics/50_Commuting_Limits.md

 .\]
 :::

-:::{.fact title="Limits of bounded functions need not be bounded"}
+:::{.example title="Limits of bounded functions need not be bounded"}
 \[
 \lim_{n\to \infty}\sup_{x\in X} \abs{f_n(x) } \neq \sup_{x\in X} \abs{\lim_{n\to\infty} f_n(x) }
 .\]